This two-year part-time programme is a core practitioner training leading to qualification as a general counsellor.

 Entry Requirements

-To apply for the CICS Diploma in Pluralistic Psychotherapy you must have a degree, or equivalent level of training or work experience and either be enrolled on or have completed a CPCAB Level 3 Certificate in Counselling Studies.
+To apply for the CICS Diploma in Pluralistic Psychotherapy you must have completed a CPCAB Level 2 and either be enrolled on or have completed a CPCAB Level 3 Certificate in Counselling Studies.
+Exceptions to these requirements are offered for;

 Clinical Practice

 100 hours of general psychotherapy clinical practice are required to complete the course.
-Placements start in Year 2 and support is provided in securing an appropriate placement and supervisor.
+Clinical practice starts in Year 2 and support is provided in securing an appropriate placement and supervisor.

 Personal Therapy Requirements